dangerousbeans/claude-code-discord-bot/README.md

 ## Usage

 Type any message in a channel that corresponds to a repository folder.
-The bot will run Claude Code with your message as the prompt and stream the results.
+The bot will run Claude Code with your message as the prompt and show live progress updates.

+**Progress Updates**: The bot creates a single message that updates in real-time showing:
+- 🚀 Working directory, model, and available tools
+- 💬 Latest assistant response (most recent 200 characters)
+- 🔧 Recent tool calls with status indicators (⏳ running, ✅ completed, ❌ failed)
+- Final status: ✅ Session Complete, ❌ Session Failed, or ⏰ Timeout

 **Notifications**: The bot will @mention you when:
 - ✅ A session completes successfully
 - ❌ A session fails or encounters an error
 - ⏰ A session times out (after 30 minutes)

+**MCP Permissions**: When Claude Code requests permission to use an MCP tool, the bot will:
+- Post a permission request message with tool details
+- Wait up to 5 minutes for you to react with ✅ (approve) or ❌ (deny)
+- Auto-deny if no response within the timeout period
+- Delete the permission message after you respond to keep chat clean

+**Automatic Screenshots**: When Claude mentions a localhost URL, the bot will:
+- Automatically detect URLs like `localhost:3000`, `http://localhost:8080/path`, `127.0.0.1:5000`
+- Wait 3 seconds for the server to be ready
+- Launch a headless browser and capture a screenshot
+- Post the screenshot to Discord with the URL
+- Supported formats: `localhost:PORT`, `127.0.0.1:PORT`, `0.0.0.0:PORT`, `http://localhost:PORT/path`

+**Beads Task Tracking**: Claude Code can use Beads tools to manage complex tasks:
+- `beads_init` - Initialize Beads in project directory
+- `beads_create` - Create issues with priorities and types
+- `beads_list` - List and filter issues
+- `beads_update` - Update issue status, priority, or description
+- `beads_ready` - Show issues ready to work on (no blockers)
+- `beads_blocked` - Show blocked issues
+- `beads_dep_add` - Create dependencies (blocks, related, parent, discovered)
+- `beads_stats` - View project statistics
+- All Beads data is git-versioned in `.beads/` directory

 ### Commands